 ③ File History Not Running Automatically or Stopped Working

-Windows 10 Backup not working may reflect in this situation: Windows 10 file backup not working automatically or Windows File History stopped backing up.
+Windows 10/Windows 11 Backup not working may reflect in this situation: File History not working automatically or File History stopped backing up.

 What should you do to fix them?